Raising the Bar on USDA Certified Organic Food

 Smaller cow herds mean more personal care.
-Our average herd size is just 76 cows, more than 200% smaller than the national average!
+Our average herd size is less than 80 cows, which is 3.5 times smaller than the national average dairy herd size!
 That means each cow and calf gets more TLC from the farmer who cares for them every day.
-This goes for our chicken, hog, and beef cattle farmers too.
+This goes for our chicken, hog and beef cattle farmers too.

 Better Food for Our Chickens

 Chickens in our cooperative get organic feed and access to grassy pastures, but then we go a few steps above and beyond that.
-We add flax to our laying hen feed, which raises the omega fatty acids content in our Smart Eggs™.
 Our farmers carefully manage the ratios of what is in the flock’s feed compared to the nutrition they receive on pasture, to improve overall egg nutrition and quality.
 This gives egg-lovers the dark yellow egg yolks they’re looking for.
 All of these efforts go above and beyond the organic definition.